-The ESWI Respiratory Virus Summit, entitled Pandemic Preparedness: Where Science and Policy Meet, will take place in Brussels and online on Tuesday 21 June 2022.
-Themes of the Summit include early warning systems, diagnostic platforms, pathogen discovery, mathematical models, clinical trial platforms, non-pharmaceutical intervention and treatment strategies, pharmaceutical intervention strategies, education, communication, and global cooperation.
+The ESWI Respiratory Virus Summit, entitled Pandemic Preparedness: Where Science and Policy Meet, took place in Brussels and online on Tuesday 21 June 2022.
+Themes of the Summit included early warning systems, diagnostic platforms, pathogen discovery, mathematical models, clinical trial platforms, non-pharmaceutical intervention and treatment strategies, pharmaceutical intervention strategies, education, communication, and global cooperation.

-Taking a One Health and Global Health approach, we will explore requirements for prediction, planning and execution aspects of pandemic preparedness.
+Taking a One Health and Global Health approach, we have explored requirements for prediction, planning and execution aspects of pandemic preparedness.